Nathan Phillips (activist): Activism

-At the end of the 20th century, Phillips was working to create a foster care system run by American Indians for American Indian children to help them gain an appreciation for their heritage: "I don't want our children to think that prison is the only place for them to go."
+By 1999, Phillips was working to create a foster care system run by American Indians for Native children to help them gain an appreciation for their heritage: "I don't want our children to think that prison is the only place for them to go."

 The New York Times identified Phillips as a former director of the Native Youth Alliance, a group aiming to uphold traditional culture and spiritual ways for future Native Americans, and reported that he leads an annual ceremony honoring Native American war veterans in Arlington National Cemetery.

 The Guardian called him "a well-known Native American activist who was among those leading the Standing Rock protests in 2016 and 2017 against the construction of an oil pipeline in North Dakota".
-Phillips was among the last of the protesters when law enforcement evicted the camps and effectively ended the protests, which for his part were "a prayer (...) a commitment to stand for our youth, for our children, for nature and for myself, standing for my nation."
+Phillips was among the last of the protesters when law enforcement evicted the camps and effectively ended the protests, which he characterized as "a prayer ..., a commitment to stand for our youth, for our children, for nature and for myself, standing for my nation."

-In 2015 Phillips alleged a group of students from Eastern Michigan University harassed him.
-A January 2019 article in The Washington Post described Phillips as a "a veteran in the indigenous rights movement".
+In 2015, Phillips alleged a group of students from Eastern Michigan University harassed him.
+A January 2019 article in The Washington Post described Phillips as "a veteran in the indigenous rights movement".

 A January 2019 article in Indian Country Today described Phillips as a "keeper of a sacred pipe".

 Between Earth and Sky

-Phillips is the subject of the award-winning 2013 documentary film Between Earth and Sky in which he and his wife, Shoshana, travel back to his Omaha reservation after his wife was diagnosed with bone-marrow cancer.
+Phillips is the subject of the award-winning 2013 documentary film Between Earth and Sky in which he and his wife, Shoshana, travel back to his Omaha reservation after Shoshana was diagnosed with bone-marrow cancer.
 Together they seek traditional healing for her.
 She died of the disease in 2014.